 Studying online is the new black.
 Smartphones and the Internet have taken our lives to a whole new level and have made studying more accessible.
 As classrooms slowly shift from a physical space to a digital one - making it more convenient, it can also come with its own set of challenges.

 Like all things, you have to work to get a good outcome.
-Follow our online study tips and strategies to help you on your way to success.
+Follow our tips for online learning success and strategies to help you on your way to success.

 1. Create a Study Schedule

-Learning to manage your time well is something every student must quickly get up to speed with and a study timetable is the key to helping you manage your time effectively.
+The first online study tip is learning to manage your time well.
+This is something every student must quickly get up to speed with and a study timetable is the key to helping you manage your time effectively.

 How to write a study plan: